 It requires well-draining and slightly acidic soil that is free of excess water.
 Otherwise, this will rot the roots and eventually inhibit the growth of rutabagas.

 21. Sweet Potatoes (Ipomoea batatas)

-The best thing you can do for growing sweet potatoes is to plant them in a container box and keep them indoors for a while until the soil begins to warm.
+The best thing you can do to grow sweet potatoes is to plant them in a container box and keep them indoors until the soil begins to warm.